 Falling into fishponds: How I got to be me

-At the age of five I plunged to the bottom of the neighbor’s fish pond after the Vacation Bible School teacher told us that Peter could walk on water because he had faith.
-I’ve never read the Bible the same since that day!
+At the age of five I plunged to the bottom of a neighbor’s fish pond after 90 year-old Mrs. Thomas, my kindergarten teacher at Vacation Bible School, had told us that Peter could walk on water because he had faith.
+I tested my faith on Dicky Tinsley’s fish pond, sank like a stone, and ran home crying.
+I was going to Hell!
 My mother rescued me with quick thinking when I ran home sobbing, soaked with muddy water.
-“Yes, dear, but Jesus didn’t tell YOU to walk on the water!”
+“Gordon Campbell Stewart,” said Mom,” what on earth happened to you?”
+I explained through my tears that Mrs. Thomas had told us Peter could walk on water because he had faith.
+“I don’t have faith!”
+“Yes, dear,” said Mom, “but Jesus didn’t tell YOU to walk on the water!”
 Nice save, Mom!
+I’ve never read the Bible the same way since that day.

 Zuurdeeg’s An Analytical Philosophy of Religion (Abingdon Press, 1958) makes the case that the human being, anxious and conscious of the limit of death, “establishes his/her existence” by means of powerful convictions.

-Zuurdeeg wrote that by the term ‘conviction’ he meant “all persuasions concerning the meaning of life; concerning good and bad; concerning gods and devils; concerning representations of the ideal man, the ideal state, the ideal society; concerning the meaning of history, of nature, and of the All” (An Analytical Philosophy of Religion, p.
+Zuurdeeg wrote that by the term ‘conviction’ he meant “all persuasions concerning the meaning of life; concerning good and bad; concerning gods and devils; concerning representations of the ideal man, the ideal state, the ideal society; concerning the meaning of history, of nature, and the All” (An Analytical Philosophy of Religion, p.
 26).